Patrik-Svensson/hidden-markov-chain-prediction/README.md

-# Hidden Markov Models Challenge 🎲🤖
+# Hidden Markov Models 🎲🤖

-In this challenge, we dive into various algorithms used with Hidden Markov Models (HMMs) to analyze sequential data and make predictions.
+Dived into various algorithms used with Hidden Markov Models (HMMs) to analyze sequential data and make predictions.
 An HMM is a statistical model where the system being modeled is assumed to be a Markov process with unobservable (hidden) states.
 This challenge is divided into multiple steps, each tackling a specific algorithm.
 By completing these steps, you'll gain hands-on experience with HMM algorithms widely used in speech recognition 🎤, bioinformatics 🧬, and natural language processing 📝!

 ## Challenge Breakdown 🔍